 The following tools are provided to assist in the use of NHD data.
 Any problems encountered when using these tools should be reported to firstname.lastname@example.org.
 No special tool is needed to display or work with the NHD other than a GIS.
 The NHD is a GIS dataset available in a shapefile format.
 Any GIS that can read shapefiles can be used to display the NHD.
 Some features of the NHD, such as geometric navigation, only work within the Esri ArcMap software.
 An alternative to working with a GIS is to display the NHD in The National Map Viewer on the web.
 To do this, click on Get Data > Go to the NHD Viewer.

-One way to think of the process is "change detection".
-There are two inputs to the tool: the original NHD subbasin and the newly created or updated geometry called the target subbasin.
-The source NHD subbasin is then compared to the target subbasin.
-Where the geometries of flowlines and/or waterbodies match within specified tolerances, ReachCodes and ComIDs are automatically transferred from the source NHD to the target dataset.
-Close matches are flagged for closer review by the user to determine if there is an actual match or not.
-If the feature exists in the original, but not in the target, a “delete feature” is automatically generated.
-In the alternative circumstance where the feature exists in the target but not the source, a new ReachCode and ComID is applied to the feature and a “create new feature” is automatically generated.
+One way to think of the process is "change detection and displacement.”
+Two datasets are used by the tool: the SOURCE which contains the current production geometry and attribution, and a new database of geometry with minimal attribution, called the TARGET.
+The SOURCE data is then spatially compared to the TARGET data.
+Where the geometries of flow lines (streams, rivers, canals, etc.) and water bodies (lakes, reservoirs, estuaries) match within specified tolerances, then attribution is automatically transferred.
+Close matches are flagged for review by the editor to determine if there is an actual match or not.
+If the feature exists in the original, but not in the target, the original feature is marked as a “missed feature,” which would ultimately lead to the feature being removed from the production data.
+In the alternative circumstance where the feature exists in the target but not the source, a new ReachCode is applied to the feature and a “create new feature” is automatically generated.

-The USFS Reprojection Toolbar changes geographic projection and can transform datums using all available ESRI ArcObjects algorithms.
-It was developed by the USDA-Forest Service for the National Hydrography Dataset (NHD) NHDinGEO format, but can function on any personal or file geodatabase.
-This is an add-on toolbar written for ESRI's ArcGIS 9.2, 9.3, and 10.
-The advantage is that it reprojects whole personal and file geodatabases at once, and updates the metadata at both the Geodatabase, Dataset, and Feature class levels in both the Data Quality and Spatial Reference sections of standard FGDC metadata--or creates its own metadata if there is none.
-Version 2.0 works on ArcGIS 9.2 while version 2.1 works on ArcGIS 9.3, 2.2 works on ArcGIS 10.
+The USFS Reprojection Toolbar Version 2.2 changes geographic projection and can transform Datums using ESRI ArcObjects model algorithms.
+It was developed by the USDA-Forest Service for the National Hydrography Dataset (NHD) NHDinGEO format, but can function on any personal or file Geodatabase.
+This is an add-on toolbar written for ESRI's ArcGIS 10.
+The advantage is that it reprojects whole Personal and File Geodatabases at once, and updates the metadata at the Geodatabase, Dataset, and Feature class levels in both the Data Quality and Spatial Reference sections of standard FGDC metadata--or creates its own metadata if there is none.
+Version 2.2 works on ArcGIS 10.

 Developer: U.S. Forest Service - Natural Resource Information System

-Purpose: The USFS Reprojection Toolbar changes geographic projection and can transform datum using all available ESRI ArcObjects model algorithms.
-This is an add-on toolbar written for ESRI's ArcGIS 9.2, 9.3 and 10.
-Once a geodatabase is highlighted and the toolbar's button is pushed, a user interface appears.
-User must name a new output personal geodatabase, and select the desired projection and datum.
+Purpose: The USFS Reprojection Toolbar changes geographic projection and can transform Datums using ESRI ArcObjects model algorithms.
+This is an add-on toolbar written for ESRI's ArcGIS 10.
+Once a Geodatabase is highlighted and the toolbar's button is pushed, a user interface appears.
+User must name a new output Personal Geodatabase, and select the desired projection and datum.
 A progress report at the lower left corner of ArcCatalog shows current status at all times during processing.
 FGDC compliant metadata is updated in both the Data Quality Information and the Spatial Reference Information sections.
 To reproject, the NHD network must be deleted first and then rebuilt after the reprojection is complete.
-The "NHD Network Builder" can be downloaded at: http://nhd.usgs.gov/tools.html.
+The "NHD Network Builder" can be downloaded at: https://nhd.usgs.gov/tools.html#network .

 Loading and Installing: